pagopa/io-app-design-system/stories/markdown/Typography.md

 # Typography
 ## Components

 The library provides a set of components to manage the text rendering.
 Components have a predefined set of styles that can't be customized using the props.
-In case of need to create a new custom text component it is possible to use the `BaseTypography` component and apply the customization using its props.
+In case of need to create a new custom text component it is possible to use the `IOText` component and apply the customization using its props.

 Each component has its own font size and line height and a set of accepted weight.